 An education at H-SC is much more than your major.

 We asked Chris to reflect on his time at Hampden-Sydney.
-Here are his thoughts.
+His thoughts are below, edited for length and clarity.

 A Hampden-Sydney man